Notification glossary: Essential terms you need to know

 Push notifications

-Push notifications are pop-up messages from mobile apps on the user’s device, even if the app isn’t open.
-They’re two-pronged - can be on the web or mobile.
+Pop-up messages from mobile apps on the user’s device, even if the app isn’t open.
+They’re two-pronged, can be on the web or mobile.
 However, mobile has proven to be far more effective than the web.

 There are various types of push notifications, such as mobile app push notifications, which can be single or double opt-in, and they can be personalized and segmented to enhance user engagement.